 Pending disclosure and documentation of social security numbers, the PHA will allow for the family to retain its place on the waiting list for 10 days.
-If not all household members have disclosed their SSNs at the next time the PHA is issuing vouchers, the PHA will issue a voucher to the next eligible applicant family on the waiting list.
+If not, all household members have disclosed their SSNs at the next time the PHA is issuing vouchers, the PHA will issue a voucher to the next eligible applicant family on the waiting list.

-The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, and must as well as completeing --required forms, provideing required signatures, and submitting required documentation.
+The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, and must complete required forms, provide required signatures, and submit required documentation.
 If any materials are missing, the PHA will provide the family with a written list of items that must be submitted.